Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Experiments

-Next, we test whether the stability/margin term improves robustness to perturbations in embedding space.
-The theory shows that the exact embedding log prior includes a log-volume (stability) factor that becomes large in magnitude near degeneracy (Section~\ref{sec:single_layer_margin}), and the optimization view interprets this as a margin/log-barrier that discourages locally ill-conditioned configurations (Section~\ref{sec:training_objective}).
-We therefore expect models trained with the stability term to degrade more gracefully when embeddings are corrupted.
+Next, we test whether the stability/margin term improves robustness to perturbations in the input representation.
+Our theory establishes that the exact embedding log-prior includes a log-volume stability factor that heavily penalizes near-degenerate configurations (Section~\ref{sec:single_layer_margin}).
+From an optimization perspective, this acts as a margin/log-barrier that discourages locally ill-conditioned geometry (Section~\ref{sec:training_objective}).
+We therefore expect models trained with the stability term to degrade more gracefully under embedding-space corruption.

-After training, we evaluate both models on the validation set with additive Gaussian noise $\mathcal{N}(0,\sigma^2 I)$ injected into the embedding layer.
-We sweep $\sigma \in [0,0.5]$ with 11 equally spaced values, averaging each noise level over 5 independent draws for stability, and we report absolute BPC and relative degradation (BPC at noise $\sigma$ divided by clean BPC).

-The robustness advantage of Margin-only is visible across the full noise range (Figure~\ref{fig:robustness}).
-At every noise level $\sigma > 0$, the margin-regularized model achieves lower absolute BPC than the baseline, despite starting from a slightly higher clean BPC (2.198 vs. 2.168).

-The relative-degradation panel (Figure~\ref{fig:robustness}b) isolates the structural effect: even after normalizing for the baseline-performance difference, the margin-regularized model degrades more gracefully.
-The gap in relative degradation grows monotonically with $\sigma$, reaching 12 percentage points at $\sigma{=}0.5$.
-This is consistent with the margin interpretation: the regularizer encourages the model to maintain a safety buffer from the Jacobian degeneracy boundary, and this buffer translates into resilience when embeddings are perturbed.

-Notably, the crossover in absolute BPC occurs between $\sigma{=}0.0$ and $\sigma{=}0.05$: the margin-only model pays a small premium in clean BPC but overtakes the baseline as soon as any noise is present.
-This is exactly the trade-off predicted by the MAP formulation: the prior term slightly penalizes maximum-likelihood fit in exchange for a more robust representation geometry.